nikhil153/Enigma-PD-WML/README.md

 ## 5. Run the container

 Below are various ways to run the container.
-For each, make sure you run the command from directory that contains your BIDS data directory, e.g. `current_directory/<data_dir>` where `data_dir` is the folder container your BIDS structured data
+For each, make sure you run the command the top-level directory of your BIDS-structured data, e.g. the [`data` directory in this example folder structure](#2-convert-data-to-bids-format-if-required)

 Note [there are some options](#options) you can add to the end of the Docker / Apptainer command.